-Shodoshima’s Proud Scenic Gem!
-A Complete Guide to Kankakei Gorge
+Shodoshima’s Premier Scenic Destination: A Complete Guide to Kankakei Gorge

 Kankakei Gorge

-The ropeway runs every 12 minutes, or every 6 minutes during peak seasons.
-Open year-round, but service may be suspended in severe weather.
+Gondolas depart every 12 minutes normally, or every 6 minutes during peak periods.
+The ropeway operates year-round but may close during severe weather.

 Ropeway Fares